ying531/awesome-replicability-data/README.md

 Diagnosing the role of observed distribution shift in scientific replications.
 Arxiv preprint.
 ```

-**R package.** Our R package [repDiagnosis](https://github.com/ying531/repDiagnosis) provides statistical tools for estimating the heterogeneity in replication studies that is captured by observable factors, such as covariate difference and mediation difference.
+**R package.** Our R package [repDiagnosis](https://github.com/ying531/repDiagnosis) provides statistical tools for estimating the contribution of observable distribution shifts in replication studies, such as covariate difference and mediation shifts.
 Paired data 1, 3, 8 below are cleaned and pre-loaded in the R package for use.

 **Live diagnosis.** Play with our interactive analysis tools in our online R shiny app!
 Quick start with pre-loaded datasets in the app (datasets 1, 3, 8 below).
 You can also diagnose your own replication study, or probe the generalizability of your single study.